poissonconsulting/rpdo/README.md

 ## Introduction

-`rpdo` is an R data package of Monthly Pacific Decadal Oscillation (PDO) index values from January 1900 to February 2017.
+`rpdo` is an R data package of Monthly Pacific Decadal Oscillation (PDO) index values from January 1900 to December 2017.

 The function `download_pdo()` scrapes the most recent data from
 <http://research.jisao.washington.edu/pdo/PDO.latest>.